Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Conclusion

+We investigated the learning dynamics of a small decoder-only transformer on the Alchemy benchmark, using event factorizations to identify discrete acquisition stages.
+We identified that the model masters different components of the latent structure by first learning a subset of outcomes before refining its predictions to the exact target.
+In the withheld potion task, the model leverages adjacency biases to prioritize specific targets.
+We identified a performance asymmetry in tasks with varying complexity: the model is invariant to task complexity in composition, but convergence is delayed with increasing hop length in decomposition, causing prolonged stagnation in specific stages.
+Finally, the causal interventions reveal that each layer exhibits a plasticity window, during which continued adaptation of the layer is necessary for subsequent stage acquisition.

-Future work should investigate whether pre-trained Large Language Models (LLMs) exhibit similar staged dynamics during pre-training or when fine-tuning on structured tasks.
-Investigating alternative training strategies to mitigate the complexity is also a promising research direction.
-Furthermore, designing more datasets and benchmarks allowing for a careful study of latent structure learning in transformer based models remains an open problem.
-Finally, extending this analysis to sophisticated architectures, such as graph neural networks, remains a promising direction for understanding the architectural limits of latent structure learning.
+Future work should examine latent structure learning dynamics in larger models, pre-trained LLMs, or during fine-tuning.
+Developing more benchmarks and exploring strategies to mitigate decomposition convergence delays remain important directions.
+Finally, extending this analysis to other architectures such as graph neural networks will help understand the architectural limits of latent structure learning.